shubhmjain30/notes/reactjs/reactjs-core-proficiency.md

 **Problem:** How do we access DOM elements directly when React's declarative approach isn't sufficient?

+**Theory:** While React's declarative approach normally handles DOM updates for you, sometimes you need direct access to DOM elements.
+Common use cases include:

+1. **Managing focus, text selection, or media playback**
+2. **Triggering imperative animations**
+3. **Integrating with third-party DOM libraries**

+`useRef` creates a mutable reference object with a `.current` property that persists across renders.
+Unlike state, updating a ref doesn't trigger a re-render.

+**Key Concepts:**

+-   A ref is like a "box" that can hold a mutable value in its `.current` property
+-   Changes to `.current` don't trigger re-renders
+-   Refs give you a way to access DOM nodes created in the render method
+-   You should minimize direct DOM manipulation and use React's declarative approach when possible

 ```jsx
 function FocusableInput() {
 	const inputRef = useRef(null);